FoelliX/AQL-System/README.md

 ### Execution
 One [tutorial](https://github.com/FoelliX/AQL-System/wiki) deals with a simple run-through.
-It guides the user how to install, configure and execute an AQL-System setup to use [Amandroid](http://pag.arguslab.org/argus-saf).
+It guides the user how to install, configure and execute an AQL-System, which is setup to use [Amandroid](http://pag.arguslab.org/argus-saf).

 ### Development
 **Library**